Written by our local expert SJ

 Autumn in Istanbul is similar to spring, with cooler temperatures and the possibility of rain.
 The weather gradually shifts from warm to chilly, so packing layers is essential.

 Layering.
 Light sweaters, cardigans, and long-sleeve shirts are ideal for layering.
-You’ll want to be able to adjust your outfit as the day warms up or cools down.
+You’ll want to be able to adjust your outfit as the day warms or cools.

 Jacket.
 A medium-weight jacket or a leather jacket is perfect for autumn.
 As the season progresses, you may want to switch to a warmer coat, especially in November.